WPChill/strong-testimonials/readme.txt

 Need help matching your theme?
 Got some weird spacing or floating?
 I'm here to help.

-For ultimate control and seamless integration, any **template file and stylesheet** pair can be copied into your theme.
+For ultimate control and seamless integration, any template can be copied to your theme and customized.
 (A tutorial and more templates coming soon.)

 = Recommended =